Michael has a degree in international marketing and is currently an affiliate marketer who also works for a global e-commerce company.

 Urgent Buyers: These buyers are driven by the need to find a quick solution to fix a problem they have, which may be physical, mental, emotional pain, or a financial emergency like a foreclosure.
 These are the type of buyers compelled by desperation and will readily have their cards or cheques ready to make a payment as soon as a solution is identified.

 Impulse Buyers: These buyers will make purchases within a range of products connected to a specific theme they are passionate about.
 It may be a sport like tennis, or skiing, or it may be cats, horses or homemade recipes.
 Alternatively, they may be so loyal to a particular brand that they simply keep purchasing the latest products or product versions from the same manufacturer.

-- EBay: Simply select any category you find on this site and there will be some items labelled as ‘hot’.
+- eBay: Simply select any category you find on this site and there will be some items labelled as ‘hot’.
 These are really trendy items that likely have over 30 bids placed on them.
 So as you browse the site keep your eyes open for such key products and you will find some fantastic stuff to promote.
-Another way is to check the items that topped past auctions and you can find them by logging onto EBay Listings.
-Alternatively, you could research on statistical data to see the currently trending items on EBay Marketplace.
+Another way is to check the items that topped past auctions and you can find them by logging onto eBay Listings.

 - Amazon: It is easy to check the hottest products under any given category by accessing Amazon Bestsellers.

 - ClickBank: You can do a search by category of any items in Clickbank Marketplace (http://www.clickbank.com/marketplace.htm) and filter there by 'Gravity' to find the most popular products.
 Gravity refers to how ClickBank determines the product’s popularity, using a secret business formula that is derived from sale numbers and affiliate marketers connected to the product.

 Cost Per Action